 This health or safety concern may arise from a number of sources, including: U.S. Department of State, governmental or non-governmental health organizations, risk assessments from travel assistance providers, UNH faculty and staff with an expertise in the area, on-site staff officials, international education organizations, or other indicators of potential or emergent health or safety threats.

-The second function of the ITRRC is to review and approve petitions for education abroad activities, involving travel by UNH undergraduate or graduate students, in countries that the U.S. Department of State rates as Level 3: Reconsider Travel or Level 4: Do Not Travel or in other potentially high risk destinations.
+The second function of the ITRRC is to review and approve petitions for education abroad activities, involving travel by UNH undergraduate or graduate students, in countries or areas that the U.S. Department of State rates as Level 3: Reconsider Travel or Level 4: Do Not Travel or in other potentially high risk destinations.

 The ITRRC may require petitions for permission to travel to locations or participate in programs that pose a specific health, safety, or security concern as indicated by sources other than the U.S. Department of State.
 Examples of such sources may include but are not limited to: Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), University of New Hampshire authorities, travel assistance providers, and international education organizations.